-The Midwest Mixed Sale will be held at the state-of-the-art Michiana Event Center in Shipshewana, Indiana on Tuesday, November 24, 2020.
-The time is NOW to get back to business, and we bring you a proven track record of bringing buyers and sellers together.
+The Midwest Mixed Sale will be held at the state-of-the-art Michiana Event Center in Shipshewana, Indiana on Tuesday, November 23, 2021.
+The time is NOW to be in the business, and we bring you a proven track record of bringing buyers and sellers together.

 The Midwest Mixed is the ideal market place for both breeding stock and racehorses.
-With many mixed sales cancelled in 2020, this late fall sale will be the perfect time to buy and sell as harness racing world gets back under way.
-Demand will be at a high this is a great time to buy and sell anything from young horses to conditioned horses, as well as breeding stock.
+This late fall sale date is the perfect time to buy or sell.
+With demand at an all-time high, this is a great spot to buy and sell anything from young horses to conditioned horses, as well as breeding stock.
 Online bidding will be available!

 Click Here to Request a Catalog